-Consolidating in any environment from many older servers to a single server with the latest technology in server performance and power conservation can add up to serious savings over time.
+Consolidating in any environment from many older servers to fewer newer servers with the latest technology in server performance and power efficiencies can add up to savings over time.
 To discover how many older servers a company would be able to consolidate onto the new Dell PowerEdge R920, we used a tool that measures database performance in orders per minute a solution can deliver.
-We ran this test on both the older server with Oracle Database 11g Release 2 and the Dell PowerEdge R920 with Oracle Database 12c, Oracle Multitenant with nine pluggable databases.
-We ran the workload with parameters to achieve approximately 70 percent CPU utilization on the older server.
+We ran this test on both the older physical server with Oracle Database 11g Release 2 and then the Dell PowerEdge R920 with five virtual machines on Oracle VM Server hypervisor.
+Each virtual machine ran Oracle Linux 6 Update 5 and Oracle Database 12c.
+We ran the workload with parameters to achieve approximately 70 percent CPU utilization on the older server, a critical threshold level that may push some organizations to evaluate hardware needs.
 We also recorded the amount of power that each solution used during testing.
-Finally, we analyzed the number of Oracle licenses that each solution would require.
+Finally, we analyzed the software costs and licensing that each solution would require.

 We then combined the consolidation testing, the power measurements, and the licensing analysis.
-The testing and analysis showed that consolidating nine older servers running Oracle 11g Release 2 to the Dell PowerEdge R920 running Oracle Database 12c with pluggable databases can save a company 64 percent on power and 17 percent on licensing and still maintain the same performance for end users.
+The testing and analysis showed that consolidating five older servers running Oracle 11g Release 2 to the Dell PowerEdge R920 running Oracle VM Server 3.2.8 with Oracle Database 12c VMs can save a company 43 percent on power and 22 percent on licensing and still maintain the same performance for end users.